-This article provides BIM managers and coordinators with tips on how to create an efficient and intelligent hub their team.
+This article provides BIM managers and coordinators with tips on how to create an efficient and intelligent hub for their team.
 It covers the following topics:

-Your hub is the highest level of hierarchy in BIM Track.
+Your hub is the highest level of hierarchy in Newforma Konekt.
 It is where all your projects and users live.
 Hub owners and admins have the ability to invite people to join their hub and remove them from it.
 This can be done from the Hub Settings page.
 There, you can also make sure user accounts were activated.
 If not, you can send an email reminder to users by clicking on the envelope icon.

 Inactive accounts can be identified by their orange color and the presence of a red exclamation mark.